 Dinner at Ikoyi

 St. James’s has had a hard time reinventing itself as a restaurant destination since opening in 2017.
 But Ikoyi, a fine-dining restaurant is a destination of genuine interest and quality in its own right.
 Head chef Jeremy Chan — together with business partner Iré Hassan-Odukale — looks to West Africa for inspiration but uses cooking sensibilities and techniques acquired at Noma, Hibiscus, and Dinner by Heston.
 Dishes such as wild Nigerian tiger prawn, with banga bisque; Jollof rice with smoked crab; and chicken efo with iru — a sauce of fermented locust beans, cassava, kale salt and preserved lemon, are unlike anything London has experienced before.
-At dinner time, there are two blind tasting menus: seven courses for £75 or 10 courses for £100.
+In 2022, minted with a second Michelin-star, the restaurant is now offering a lunch menu for £70 and a dinner tasting of more than 10 courses for £180.

 1 St James’s Market, St. James’s, London SW1Y 4AH — Dinner from 5.30 p.m. (closed Sundays.)